New Construction Survey Reveals a $177 Billion Industry Problem

 Visualizing the Construction Report

-In addition to downloading the report, if you’re interested in learning more about the findings from experts from both FMI and PlanGrid, we’re hosting a webinar on August 29, 2018, at 11 AM – 12PM PT.
-Register here today to save your spot.
+In addition to downloading the report, if you’re interested in learning more about the findings from experts from both FMI and PlanGrid, we recently hosted a webinar.
+The full webinar is now available to watch on demand:

 To see a high-level overview of the construction report findings, view (and share) our latest infographic: